-The Council's program and the proposed action reviewed and evaluated in the biological opinions on Federal Columbia River Power System operations issued by federal agencies specify hydropower dam operations for fish that also affect power generation.
+The Council's program and the biological opinions on Federal Columbia River Power System operations issued by federal agencies specify hydropower dam operations for fish that also affect power generation.
 These measures include river and dam operations to protect spawning and rearing areas for both anadromous and resident fish and to improve passage conditions at dams for juvenile salmon and steelhead.
 Sometimes these operations require Bonneville to purchase power to meet loads while at other times Bonneville simply forgoes a revenue-making opportunity (forgone revenue).

 Regardless of how Bonneville handles the reduced generation, fish operations to comply with these federal requirements affect Bonneville rates for utility customers.
 Bonneville customers pay the cost of power Bonneville purchases to meet regional loads.
 Also, compliance with these legal requirements, and others, limits the amount of revenue that would be possible from an unrestricted operation of the hydropower system.
 For reporting purposes, on an annual basis Bonneville calculates the value of both power purchases and forgone revenues attributable to fish operations and reports them as part of its costs to mitigate the impacts to fish and wildlife from operation of the federal hydropower system.

-While the Council recognizes there is debate over the reporting of these power-system costs, Bonneville maintains that reporting of these costs is necessary pursuant to Section 4(h)(8)(D) of the Act, which states: Monetary costs and electric power losses resulting from the implementation of the program shall be allocated by the Administrator consistent with individual project impacts and system wide objectives of this subsection.
+While the Council recognizes there is debate over the reporting of these power-system costs, the Act states (839b(h)(8)(D)): Monetary costs and electric power losses resulting from the implementation of the program shall be allocated by the Administrator consistent with individual project impacts and system wide objectives of this subsection.
 Accordingly, this report includes forgone revenues and power purchases as reported by Bonneville.